realworldocaml/book/en/12a-parsing-json-and-xml.md

 camlp4o -printer o $args $file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can run `ocamlfind` with a number of different predicates to define the sort of build you are running (preprocessing, compilation or linking).
-The final part of the script invokes the `camlp4o` binary with and outputs the transformed source code to your terminal.
+You can supply `ocamlfind` with a number of different predicates to define the type of build you are running (preprocessing, compilation or linking).
+The final part of the script invokes the `camlp4o` binary on your ML source file and outputs the transformed source code to your terminal.

 </sidebar>